MarionMcG/numpy.random/README.md

 **NOTE:** When opening Jupyter notebook, ensure your downloaded ipynb file is in a subdirectory of the folder you are in.
 You may use the cd/ command to go to the top of your directory, to ensure this is the case.
 Alternatively if you're familiar with commands, you may use the 'cd' command to navigate to the directory containing your notebook.
 * From the webpage, navigate to the folder containing your ipynb file and click to open in a new tab.
+* When you are finished, go to the taskbar tab, File and choose Close and Halt.
+Close all windows.
+In your terminal, to close Jupyter Notebook press Ctrl+C.

 ### 3. Running code from an ipynb file
 Firstly as much of the code in this notebook is dependent on variables in previous cells, I would advise running all cells at the beginning.
 To do this, go to taskbar button Cell, and select Run All from the drop down menu.